remiges-sachin/plaintest/USER_DOCS.md

 ## Overview

-PlainTest is a Newman proxy that adds CSV-driven testing and collection chaining while giving you access to Newman's features.
+PlainTest is a Newman proxy that adds CSV-driven testing and collection chaining.

 ## Prerequisites